What is SOC 2 compliance cost

 Who’s doing the work?

-- Your team: Expect at least 6 months of effort—often a full-time job.
+- Your team: Expect at least 6 months of effort, often a full-time job.
+Plus, this is time your engineers aren’t building product.

 - A consultant: That’ll run you $50,000+ (and you’ll still have to do a ton of work).